andreyjin/CameraBroadcasting/README.md

-# MotionDetection
+# CameraBroadcasting
-This project is implemented for detecting moving object within video from camera
+This project is implemented for broadcasting video from camera in iOS